Try Wisepops now

 Shopify provides a simple and efficient way to set up and manage online stores—this part you already know.

-That’s also a reason why it’s an extremely popular platform: there are 4.2 million Shopify stores.
+That’s also a reason why it’s an extremely popular platform: as of September 2025, there were over 4.2 million Shopify stores.

 In this post:

-Shopify marketing refers to the various tactics and strategies used to promote and advertise a Shopify store or its products.
+Shopify marketing refers to the various tactics and strategies used to promote and advertise a Shopify store, both on-site and across external channels.
+They include data-driven onsite personalization, social media engagement, automation, ethical marketing, paid advertising, retargeting, loyalty programs, and SEO.

 Do Shopify strategies differ in any way from regular ecommerce marketing?